A circumcision ceremony via WikiCommons.

-VICE: Can you tell me what happened to you, back then?
+VICE: Can you tell me what happened to you?

 Paul: Sure.
 My mother was widowed very young, so she put me into this boarding school in Outremont in Montreal.
 It was run by the church.
 It was actually a convent, but the priests had access to it.
 Now it turns out, I read many years later, that one of the nuns made a formal complaint she was getting regularly raped by the priests.
 So when I heard that story, I decided to come forward with my story that I’d kept hidden for all these years.
 That was the impetus that got me to go public with my story.

 Your circumcision took place in Montreal?

 Yes.
 Essentially what happened was there was another boy there who didn’t like me at all so he decided to set me up.
 He told one of the priests he’d seen me masturbating.
 And this was a known evil, something you should never do.
 It wasn’t true, but he told the priest that.

 I was about eight, yes.
 I didn’t know anything about masturbating.
 I was totally innocent.
 Anyway, so late, late one night—we slept in a big dormitory with all the other boys—the priest came in and really roughly pulled me out of bed.
 He brought me down the stairs, he brought me down the hall, and he brought me to this room where there was this bearded guy.
 I didn’t know what was going on.
 It took me a long time to figure out what role these people played.
 It turns out that the guy with the beard who was wearing a beanie and a black suit was a mohel.
 A Jewish circumciser.